Glitch effectGlitch effectGlitch effect

 Red Team

-A group of internal or external IT experts used to simulate the actions of adversarial malicious attacks on a network, as an exercise.
+A red team is a group of internal or external IT experts who simulate the actions of adversarial malicious attacks on a network as an exercise.

 Text Link